-- 1. Create zoning districts and standards to correspond to future land use categories for Agricultural Preservation; Natural Features Conservation Overlay and Public/Quai Public lands. - 2.
-Participate in the County's Open Space and Farmland Preservation Program by passing a resolution indicating the Township's participation. - 3.
-Strengthen site plan review standards to emphasize the importance of protecting natural features and encouraging low impact development techniques. - 4.
+- 1. Ensure zoning is consistent with Future Land Use categories for lot sizes. - 2.
+Create zoning districts and standards to correspond to future land use categories for Agricultural Preservation; Natural Features Conservation Overlay and Public/Quai Public lands. - 3.
+Participate in the County's Open Space and Farmland Preservation Program by passing a resolution indicating the Township's participation. - 4.
+Strengthen site plan review standards to emphasize the importance of protecting natural features and encouraging low impact development techniques. - 5.
 Develop standards for the natural features conservation overlay district, such as riparian buffers, to protect these important areas and the functions they provide.
-Also more clearly define natural features in ordinance definitions. - 5.
-Consider requiring site plan review for more than 2 land divisions to ensure access and lot lay-out is efficient.
+Also more clearly define natural features in ordinance definitions. - 6.
+Consider requiring site plan review for more than 2 land divisions to ensure access and lot layout is efficient.